Decision layers on Hokusai

 Decision layers we want built

 Each of these is a routing, selection, or retrieval problem currently solved with hardcoded rules or absorbed into lab margin.
-If you've already built one internally — or have a thesis on how to build one — Hokusai's primitives turn it into a shared model that integrators pay to use and contributors own a piece of.
+They are future decision-layer candidates, not implemented @hokusai/router APIs.
+If you've already built one internally — or have a thesis on how to build one — talk to us about turning it into a shared model.

 Tool selection